n moles of an ideal gas at temperature T1 and volume V1 expand is... | Channels for Pearson+

 Textbook QuestionTextbook Question

 n moles of an ideal gas at temperature T1 and volume V1 expand isothermally until the volume has doubled.
-In terms of n, T₁ , and V₁, what are (a) the final temperature,
+In terms of n, T₁ , and V₁, what are (c) the heat energy transferred to the gas?

 Verified Solution